wen-l-liu/HotSpot/README.md

   - Sensitive data is stored in environment variables.
   - DEBUG mode is disabled in production for enhanced security.

-## AI Implementation and Orchestration
+## AI Implementation

 ### Use Cases and Reflections

-Throughout the development of HotSpot, GitHub Copilot was used extensively to streamline coding, debugging, and testing.
+Throughout the development of HotSpot, GitHub Copilot was used to streamline coding, debugging, and testing.

 - **Code Creation:**
   - Copilot accelerated the creation of Django models, views, and forms, suggesting best practices and efficient patterns.
 It was especially helpful for generating boilerplate code and exploring alternative approaches.
+- **Data Creation:**
+  - Copilot was just to generate json to populate comments and review models.
 - **Debugging:**
-  - Copilot provided insightful suggestions for resolving errors and simplifying complex logic, making the codebase more maintainable and accessible.
+  - Copilot provided insightful suggestions for resolving errors and simplifying complex logic.
 - **Performance and UX Optimisation:**
   - The AI suggested impactful Bootstrap tweaks, improving the visual polish and responsiveness of the site.
-These enhancements ensured a professional and accessible user experience.
+  - Copilot assisted in optimising and simplifying my Django view functions, suggesting efficient query patterns and helping to minimise unnecessary database calls for faster performance.
 - **Automated Unit Testing:**
   - Copilot assisted in generating initial test cases, helping to cover edge cases and improve the robustness of the application.

 ### Overall Impact

-Using Copilot transformed the workflow, allowing for a focus on higher-level design and inclusivity.
+Using Copilot transformed the workflow, reducing the time taken for ideas to move from the brain to the machine.
 While not every suggestion was perfect, the AI served as a valuable collaborator, enhancing both technical and problem-solving skills.

 ## User Stories

 ### User
 1. As a User, I can easily register, log in, and log out so I can browse and interact with the site.
 2. As a User, I can easily navigate the website so that I can find and discover new items.
-3. As a User, I can view a list of products so that I can find the item I want to buy.
+3. As a User, I can view a list of products so that I can find the item I want.
-4. As a User, I can filter and sort products so that I can find the item I want to buy.
+4. As a User, I can filter and sort products so that I can find the item I want.
-5. As a User, I can search products so that I can find the item I want to buy.
+5. As a User, I can search products so that I can find the item I want.
-6. As a User, I can view more information on a product so that I can decide whether to buy it.
+6. As a User, I can view more information on a product so that it can help me make a purchase decision.
 7. As a User, I can add one or more products to my basket, view my basket, change item quantities, and remove items so that I can manage my order.
 8. As a User, I can view products by category or brand so that I can find what I'm looking for.
 9. As a User, I can update and save my profile information so that I can easily buy again.